 The main investments for HS concern the construction of some fundamental sections: Naples-Bari, Brescia-Verona-Vicenza-Padova and Salerno-Reggio Calabria.

-Investments are planned to speed up and increase the capacity of 6 further sections: Rome-Pescara, Orte-Falconara, Palermo-Catania-Messina, Liguria-Alps, Taranto-Metaponto-Potenza-Battipaglia and Verona-Brennero (adduction works).
+Investments are planned to speed up and increase the capacity of 6 further sections:, Orte-Falconara, Palermo-Catania-Messina, Liguria-Alps, Taranto-Metaponto-Potenza-Battipaglia.

 Technological updating of the railway lines and nodes through the start of the implementation of the European Rail Traffic Management System (ERTMS) on the entire national network.